Trump-Russia report main findings awaited, U.S. lawmakers seek quick public release

 WASHINGTON/WEST PALM BEACH, Fla.
-(Reuters) - The top U.S. law enforcement official could release as early as Saturday the main findings in Special Counsel Robert Mueller’s confidential report on his 22-month-long inquiry into Russia’s role in the 2016 U.S. election and any potential wrongdoing by President Donald Trump.
+(Reuters) - The main findings could be released as early as Saturday of a 22-month investigation by Special Counsel Robert Mueller into Russia’s role in the 2016 U.S. election and any potential wrongdoing by President Donald Trump, whose legal woes go beyond the end of the inquiry.

-Attorney General William Barr, who received the report from the former FBI director on Friday, told U.S. lawmakers he may be able to inform them of Mueller’s “principal conclusions as soon as this weekend.”
-Under Justice Department regulations, Barr is empowered to decide how much to disclose publicly.
+U.S. Attorney General William Barr, who received a report on Friday from Mueller, told lawmakers in a letter that he may be able to inform them of Mueller’s “principal conclusions as soon as this weekend.”

+Under Department of Justice regulations, Barr is empowered to decide how much to disclose publicly and he said in the letter that he is “committed to as much transparency as possible.”

+Barr arrived at the department building in Washington shortly before 10 a.m.
+(1400 GMT) on Saturday.
+He was reviewing the report, a Justice Department official said.

 The big question is whether the report contains allegations of wrongdoing by Trump or exonerates him.
 Mueller investigated whether Trump’s campaign conspired with Moscow to try to influence the election and whether the Republican president later unlawfully tried to obstruct his investigation.